elotl/kip/docs/provider-config.md

   bootImageSpec:
     owners: "689494258501"
     filters: "name=elotl-kip-*"
+    architecture: "x86_64"

+  # specifying arm64BootImageSpec will allow you to consume AWS EC2 instances with ARM CPUs.
+  # configuration of this field is exactly a same as bootImageSpec above.
+  # The below settings are the default if no arm64BootImageSpec is specified.
+  arm64BootImageSpec:
+    owners: "689494258501"
+    filters: "name=elotl-kip-*"
+    architecture: "arm64"

   # cloudInitFile specifies a path to a cloudInitFile that will be
   # used to provision all cells that Kip boots.
 Kip will detect